 "The grant allocation for Looked After Children must be managed by the designated Virtual School Headteacher in the authority that looks after those children to be used for the benefit of the looked after child’s educational needs as described in their Personal Education Plan (PEP).
 The Virtual School Headteacher should ensure there are arrangements in place to discuss with the child’s education setting – usually with the designated teacher – how the child will benefit from any pupil premium funding.
 The local authority is not permitted to carry forward funding held centrally into the financial year 2019-2020."
 Pupil Premium 2018 to 2019 conditions of grant

-Along with many other local authorities Surrey considers the principles for the distribution of Pupil Premium set out in our Policy, which is reviewed annually.
+Along with many other local authorities Surrey considers the principles for the distribution of Pupil Premium set out in our Pupil Premium Plus policy, which is reviewed annually.
 For 2018-19 the Virtual School will raise the flat rate Basic payment to £1200 for the year to educational establishments for statutory school-age pupils.
 Payments being made each term in arrears, pro-rata to the number of days in care and the number of days the pupil is in the school each term (once over the initial 20 days by which a Personal Education Plan (PEP) is required to be in place).
 No Basic payments will be made to specialist and independent provisions, but the flat rate Basic sum will be provided for all eligible pupils in maintained special schools.
 Payments may be withheld where there is no completed, quality Personal Education Plan in place for the term.

 Additional funding is available to schools and colleges for all those in care to Surrey from Reception through to the end of Year 13, to support interventions based on individual needs for 'closing the gap' in attainment.
 Establishments will be able to apply for this funding through the Personal Education Plan process in liaison with the Virtual School Assistant Headteacher assigned to the individual pupil.
 Surrey ePEPs have been updated to provide for these changes in distribution and accountability - please ensure you are aware of the process for creating the Surrey PEP and that your Designated Teacher in school is Registered for access.